alexborisov/foxfire/docs/README.md

 SQL transactions are designed to protect against this kind of scenario.
 They guarantee that all of the queries in a given transaction will succeed, or all of them will be rolled-back ...even if power is cut to the server in the middle of the operation.

-BPM_db has full support for SQL transactions, including semaphores to prevent accidental transaction nesting.
+FoxFire has full support for SQL transactions, including semaphores to prevent accidental transaction nesting.

 ####Typical Usage